Updated October 2020.

 THE POINT OF NO RETURN

 We got into the raft and shoved off.
-About 15 minutes later, when the shore was way behind us, Banu leaned towards me and whispered in a conspirational tone, “You know, there are level 6 rapids on the Zambezi River.”
+About 15 minutes later, when the shore was way behind us, Banu leaned towards me and whispered in a conspiratorial tone, “there are level 6 rapids on the Zambezi River.”
 You know how you feel when you’re driving and barely miss a bad accident?
-Your adrenalin level shoots way up, your heart races and your palms sweat.
+Your adrenaline level shoots way up, your heart races and your palms sweat.
 That’s how I felt when Banu said that.

 Shocked, I replied, “Level 6 rapids are illegal everywhere in the world!”